 - Another strategy is to separate out the two calibrators, but this should only be used if the calibrators are known to be good.
 Because the calibrators are observed in separate sequences, they cannot be checked directly against each other:

 - Cal1 - Obj - Cal1 - Obj - Cal1 - .... and Cal2 - Obj - Cal2 - Obj - Cal2 - ....

-- For the slower instruments, the number of observations on a science target is typically set by the length of the observing window defined by the baseline configuration.
-With MIRC, it is possible to continue observing a target outside of the 6-telescope fringe window (dropping down to 4 or 5 telescope fringes).
+- For MIRC-X, the number of observations on a science target is typically limited by the length of the observing window defined by the POP configuration.
+It is possible to continue observing a target outside of the 6-telescope fringe window (dropping down to 4 or 5 telescope fringes).
 This improves the uv coverage on imaging targets after one or more carts go out of delay.